-ClassifyFail and AutoClassifyFail status values are not limited to SNMP v3 agents.
-If NerveCenter attempts classification of an agent and the classification attempt fails for some reason (e.g., the agent is down), NerveCenter will mark the node with ClassifyFail or AutoClassifyFail regardless of the SNMP version supported on the agent.
+ClassifyFail and AutoClassifyFail status values are not limited to SNMPv3 agents.
+If NerveCenter attempts to classify an agent and fails for some reason (e.g., the agent is down), NerveCenter will mark the node with ClassifyFail or AutoClassifyFail regardless of the SNMP version supported on the agent.

-• TestVersionFail - At attempt to poll the SNMP agent failed.
+TestVersionFail - At attempt to poll the SNMP agent failed.
 The Test Version poll sends a GetRequest message for a node based on the SNMP version configured for that node.